-We specialize in performing careful, LIVE removals of honey bees from structures like yours.
+I perform careful, LIVE removals of honey bees from structures.
 You would be amazed at what these furry little creatures have been secretly doing in your attic, wall or floor!
 The good news is, honey bees typically don't hurt your masonry, wood, drywall, plumbing or wiring.
 They're just looking for an ample space, protected from the elements, to make a home.

-We have years of training, education and experience in locating the bees - a feat not so easy as it sounds!
-We remove the bees alive and do our best to find and protect the queen.
-We are good at making as small and as few incursion points as possible.
+I have years of training, education and experience in locating the bees - a feat not so easy as it sounds!
+I remove the bees alive and do my best to find and protect the queen.
+I make as small and as few incursion points as possible.

-After removing the bees, their wax comb, larvae (baby bees), propolis and nectar, we repair your building by putting back the pieces that we carefully removed and applying the first coat of spackle.
-Later, touch up paint will need to be applied, which you can do or have done.
-But, afterward, one would be challenged to notice that we had even been there at all!
+After removing the bees, their wax comb, larvae (baby bees), propolis and nectar, I repair your building by replacing the pieces that I carefully removed.
+Typically, all that remains to be done is to lightly sand and paint after any spackle or caulk has dried, which you can do or have done.

-Also, we employ strategies to reduce the risk of re-infestation, such as backfilling the location previously occupied by the colony and sealing the bee's entrance/egress point(s), when possible.
-We will advise you as to what your ongoing, infestation prevention strategy should take into consideration.
+Also, I employ strategies to reduce the risk of re-infestation, such as backfilling and sealing when possible.
+I will advise you as to what your ongoing, infestation prevention strategy should take into consideration.

 The lucky honey bees will be given a new home of their own -- far away from your location!

-If you see a ball of bees that has formed on a tree limb, bush or other object (a hanging swarm), give us a call.
-For a nominal fee, one of us will endeavor to drop what we are doing and come to rescue the honey bees.
-We will prepare and transplant them to a new home.
+If you see a ball of bees that has formed on a tree limb, bush or other object (a hanging swarm), give me a call.
+For a nominal fee, I will drop what I am doing and come to rescue the honey bees.
+I will prepare, and transplant them to, a new home.

 In modern construction, it is typical that bump-outs and bay windows are poorly insulated and sealed; these make inviting homes for honey bee colonies!